lizmat/raku-all-modules/jonathanstowe/p6-Linux-Cpuinfo/README.md

 ## Licence

-Please see the LICENCE file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution.

-© Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016, 2017